RegisGraptin/zama-private-lending/README.md

 pnpm compile
 ```

-To test, you can run
+To test, you can run:

 ```bash
 pnpm test